Phoenix-Assassins/acb-docs/RMC-ACB-Proxy-Game-Profile-Protocol.md

-A custom Hermes RMC service for game saves and remote assassin missions/contracts management.
+A custom Hermes RMC service for game saves and remote assassin missions/contracts management in singleplayer mode.

 The definitions come from MacOS version of the game.